prasanth1712/eiq-er-ce/README.md

 ### Upgrading the agent

-Download the latest CPT (v 3.0.0.0) and choose from the below upgrade options.
+Download the latest CPT and choose from the below upgrade options.

 1. Shallow Upgrade : plgx_cpt.exe -g s ( Updates extension and binary and keeps the existing data).
 2. Deep Upgrade : plgx_cpt.exe -g d ( Updates extension and binary and cleans the existing data)